USCIS Biometrics Appointment Guide | Next Steps

 The code in the top right of your ASC appointment notice indicates what type of biometric processing you must undergo.

-• 3 means that ASC will take a photo of you, scan all your fingers, and record your digital signature.
+• Code 3 means that ASC will take a photo of you, scan all your fingers, and record your digital signature.

-Criminal Record And USCIS Biometrics Appointment
+Criminal Record And Ineligibility After USCIS Biometrics Appointment

 If you have a criminal record, you might be ineligible to immigrate to the U.S. However, this depends mainly on the type of crime you have committed.
 If you think you have a criminal record or are sure you do, you should contact an immigration lawyer before submitting your USCIS application.

-Applicants with a criminal record avoiding legal help with their immigration biometrics are at a high risk of USCIS denying their application.However, VisaNation Law Group can help you navigate the immigration process even if you have a criminal record.
-Fill out this contact form and schedule your consultation today.
+Applicants with a criminal record who avoid legal help with their immigration biometrics are at a high risk of USCIS denying their application.
+However, VisaNation Law Group can help you navigate the immigration process even if you have a criminal record.

 How To Reschedule A Biometrics Appointment

 If you fail to reschedule your appointment and fail to attend it, the USCIS will continue your application without considering your biometrics.
-In that case, your application will likely be denied due to missing biometrics data.
+In that case, your application will likely be denied due to missing biometric data.

 Biometrics Appointment For Families